Austin Dog-Friendly Guide [Updated for 2021]

-Obviously, the competition is stiff for ‘the best’ dog-friendly places in Austin.
+Obviously, the competition is stiff for ‘the best’ dog-friendly restaurants in Austin.
 This guide of 54 dog-friendly Austin places is here to help.
 Each and every one of these places has been approved by myself and our two pups.

 Alright, y’all.
-Time to buckle up and get into all of our favorite dog-friendly bars and restaurants in Austin!
+Time to buckle up and get into all of our favorite dog friendly bars and restaurants in Austin!

-Dog-Friendly Places in Central/ Downtown Austin
+Dog Friendly Places in Central/ Downtown Austin

 Upstairs at Caroline’s – Bring your dog to this downtown open-air space with a full bar, tacos, and bar games.
 Feel like you’re in the backyard, but right in the heart of Austin’s downtown.
 WEBSITE

-Crown & Anchor Pub – Since opening in 1987, this central Austin pub has been a favorite dog-friendly neighborhood bar for Hyde Park residents.
+Crown & Anchor Pub – Since opening in 1987, this central Austin pub has been a favorite dog friendly neighborhood bar for Hyde Park residents.
 Their diverse selection of drinks includes over 30 taps and 100 bottles/cans, as well as a nice range of ciders and wine.
 WEBSITE

 Easy Tiger (Downtown) – Your dog will love coming to this cool, shaded downtown hotspot.
 It’s a hip hangout with both a bakery/cafe hayma& a creekside beer garden serving simple snacks along with artisan cheeses.
 WEBSITE